Assessing Benefits and Harms of Opioid Therapy for Chronic Pain

 Dr. Ballantyne joined the University of Washington in 2011 as a Medicine Professor of Education and Research and served as a Director of the Pain Fellowship.
 Dr. Ballantyne has editorial roles in several leading journals and textbooks and is a widely published author.

 As a reminder, the PowerPoint slide set and the Webinar link can be found on the COCA Webpage at emergency.cdc.gov/coca.
 At this time, please welcome Dr. Dowell.

 Dr. Deborah Dowell: Thank you Dr. Jackson Brown.
-Today's Webinar content on assessing benefits and harms of opioid therapy for chronic pain is based on the CDC guideline for prescribing opioid for chronic pain.
+Today’s Webinar content on assessing benefits and harms of opioid therapy for chronic pain is based on the CDC Guideline for Prescribing Opioids for Chronic Pain.

 First, it’s unclear whether there are long-term benefits of opioid therapy for chronic pain, given most randomized trials have lasted six weeks or less.
 Short-term benefits are small to moderate for pain and inconsistent for function.

 Serious risks of opioid therapy include opioid use disorder and overdose.
 And risk assessment instruments do not consistently predict opioid abuse or misuse.
 Given these findings, it can be difficult to predict benefits and harms of long-term opioid use in individual patients.